 So, does God allow a divorced woman to remarry?
 The answer is only if her husband had committed adultery or sexual sin.

 Now there are two more issues that must be discussed.

-The first issue is that there is another reason a man or woman can be free to remarry.
+The first issue is that there is another reason a man or woman can remarry.
 That reason is found in 1 Corinthians 7:10-16.
 That passage teaches that if an unbelieving spouse wants a divorce, then the believing spouse must let them leave.
 This is the second reason for a biblical divorce.

 The second issue is that a person may be free to remarry, but what about the person they want to marry?
 The answer is that the other person is only free to marry if they have never been married or have only had a biblical divorce!

 So, can person A marry a divorced person B?
 Yes, if person A has never married or has had a biblical divorce and if person B has biblical grounds for their divorce.

 Can I marry a divorced person?
 Does God allow a divorced woman to remarry?
 Does God allow a divorced man to remarry?
 The answer is yes, if the man and woman have only had a biblical divorce.

 Suggested Links:Divorce & Remarriage